michaelxwang/michaelxwang.github.io/cat/tax/_posts/2023-03-24-extension-payment.md

 Note, however, that IRA contributions (Traditional or Roth) must be made by the original tax deadline - typically April 15 - and not the extended deadline.
 Only certain plans, such as SEP IRAs or Solo 401(k)s, may allow contributions up to the extended deadline if the plan was established on time and an extension was filed.

+While many states automatically grant you a filing extension when you file a federal extension (or offer them completely automatically, like CA and VA), this is not a universal rule.
+Places like New York and the District of Columbia strictly require you to file their own state-specific extension forms to avoid penalties.
+Because the rules vary so widely, you must always verify the extension requirements with your specific state's Department of Revenue.

-State taxes can be estimated similarly to federal taxes, but you should review the tax laws specific to your state.
-I do not have a spreadsheet calculator for each state, but as a rough estimate, you can multiply your state taxable income by the highest marginal tax rate in your state, then subtract any state income tax already withheld or paid.
+If you do owe state taxes, estimating your balance is similar to the federal process.
+Because I do not have a spreadsheet calculator tailored to every individual state, a safe, conservative approach is to calculate a "worst-case scenario."
+You can do this by multiplying your estimated state taxable income by the highest marginal tax rate in your state, and then subtracting any state income tax you have already had withheld or paid during the year.

 For your convenience, the table below lists the highest tax rate and payment URL for each state, as well as the District of Columbia and the United States (federal government).